veeminc/veem-java-sdk/README.md

 Veem-Java-Sdk
 ===========

 The Veem Java SDK provides an interface to make it easier to call Veem Global Payments APIs for server side Java backend service.
-Some of the features included in the SDK are:

 ## Documentation